michellel7435/sep10-freedom-project/blog/entry03.md

 ## Skills

 #### Organization
-I was able to develop this skill because when I was brainstorming part B and finializing my content, everything was messy and research/information were out of place which got me so confused on whats what.
-I was able to organize my unorganized notes and turn it into something neater which bullet points.
-This benefitted my workspace and my work because without this, everything would've been a mess and I wouln't even find anything that I was looking for.
-For example, my notes used to be so clutter up with links that I don't know where it leads too.
-I was able to solve this by typing a specific word about the link and link my URL to the text helps me know what that URL is.
+I was able to develop this skill because when I was brainstorming part B and finalizing my content, everything was messy and research/information were out of place which got me so confused on what's what.
+I was able to organize my unorganized notes and turn it into something neater bullet points.
+This benefitted my workspace and my work because without this, everything would've been a mess and I wouldn't even find anything that I was looking for.
+For example, my notes used to be so cluttered up with links that I don't know where it leads too.
+I was able to solve this by typing a specific word about the link and linking my URL to the text helps me know what that URL is.

 Before: